hieuvp/learning-kubernetes/05-helm/README.md

 ## -------------------------------------------------------------

-## Pluralsight - Customizing Charts with Helm Templates
+## Customizing Charts with Helm Templates

 https://godoc.org/text/template
 https://masterminds.github.io/sprig/

-How to test? through out all videos in this section?

 This will print to stdout all the rendered templates in the chart (and won't install the chart)